Kiffhost/exalted-scripture-understanding/Items/Artifacts & Evocations/The Grand Panoply/Named Artifacts/Black Wind/Life-Drinking Resurgence.md

 ## Special activation rules

 This Evocation cannot be purchased with experience.
-It awakens after the skycutter’s master uses it to kill a non-trivial opponent in direct support of a Major or Defining Principle.
+It awakens after the skycutter’s master uses it to kill a non-trivial opponent in direct support of a Major or Defining [[Intimacy|Principle]].